Techtonica/curriculum/roles-in-tech/security.md

 ### Roles and Responsibilities

-- develops a set of security standards and practices
+- develop a set of security standards and practices
-- creates the new ways to solve existing production security issues
+- create the new ways to solve existing production security issues
-- recommends the security enhancements to management
+- recommend the security enhancements to management
-- installs and uses software, such as firewalls and data encryption programs
+- install and uses software, such as firewalls and data encryption programs
-- assists with the installation or processing of new security products and procedures
+- assist with the installation or processing of new security products and procedures
-- conducts scans of networks to find vulnerabilities
+- conduct scans of networks to find vulnerabilities
-- conducts penetration testing
+- conduct penetration testing
-- monitors the networks and systems for security breaches or intrusions
+- monitor the networks and systems for security breaches or intrusions
-- installs a software that helps with notification of intrusions
+- install a software that helps with notification of intrusions
-- develops an automation scripts to handle and track incidents
+- develop an automation scripts to handle and track incidents
-- tests security solutions using industry standard analysis criteria
+- test security solutions using industry standard analysis criteria
-- watches out for irregular system behavior
+- watch out for irregular system behavior
-- supervises the changes in software, hardware, and user needs
+- supervise the changes in software, hardware, and user needs
-- leads an incident response activities
+- lead an incident response activities
-- leads the investigations into how breaches happen
+- lead the investigations into how breaches happen
-- reports the findings to management
+- report the findings to management
-- helps to plan an organization’s information security strategy
+- help to plan an organization’s information security strategy
-- educates the staff members on information security through training and awareness
+- educate the staff members on information security through training and awareness
-- recommends modifications in legal, technical and regulatory areas
+- recommend modifications in legal, technical and regulatory areas

 ### Common Mistakes / Misconceptions
 These are some misconceptions that people have in their mind but it is not always true